Important Information Regarding Winter Bills

 The RIGHT to appeal the disconnection of service to the Brown County Rural Electrical Association Board of Directors.
 If you choose to appeal, you must deliver or mail a personal letter stating your situation and issues in dispute.
 Your letter must be in our hands before the date of disconnection.
 You will be notified when the Board of Directors will review your appeal and you may be present at the review.
 No disconnection of service will take place during the appeal process.

 What To Do If You Meet The Cold Weather Rule Conditions:

-If you meet all the conditions of the Cold Weather Rule as outlined in this brochure, can’t pay your electric bill and need cold weather protection from utility shutoff, fill out the Cold Weather Disconnect Protection Form on the back of this brochure and return it to Brown County Rural Electric Association immediately along with your income documentation.
-For a list of of energy assistance providers serving Brown County REA please go under "Resources" on our website and click on "Energy Assistance."
+If you meet all the conditions of the Cold Weather Rule as outlined in this brochure, cannot pay your electric bill, and need cold weather protection from utility shutoff, fill out the Cold Weather Disconnect Protection Form on the back of this brochure and return it to Brown County Rural Electric Association immediately along with your income documentation.
+For a list of energy assistance providers serving Brown County REA please go under "Resources" on our website and click on "Energy Assistance."